final-form/react-final-form-arrays/README.md

 #### `isEqual?: (allPreviousValues: Array<any>, allNewValues: Array<any>) => boolean`

 A function that can be used to compare two arrays of values (before and after every change) and calculate pristine/dirty checks.
+Defaults to a function that will `===` check each element of the array.

 #### `subscription?: FieldSubscription`